Ego-Body Pose Estimation via Ego-Head Pose Estimation: Conclusion

 \section{Conclusion}

 We presented a generalized framework to estimate full-body motions from egocentric video.
 The key is to decompose the problem into two stages.
-We predicted the head pose from an egocentric video and fed the output from the first stage to estimate full body motions in the second stage.
-In addition, we developed a hybrid solution to produce more accurate head pose results on top of monocular SLAM.
-And we also proposed a conditional diffusion model to generate diverse high-quality full-body motions from predicted head poses.
+We predicted the head pose from an egocentric video and fed the output from the first stage to estimate full-body motions in the second stage.
+In addition, we developed a hybrid solution to produce more accurate head poses on top of monocular SLAM.
+We also proposed a conditional diffusion model to generate diverse high-quality full-body motions from predicted head poses.
 To benchmark different methods in a large-scale dataset, we proposed a data generation pipeline to synthesize a large-scale dataset with paired egocentric videos and 3D human motions.
-We showcased superior results on both the synthetic dataset and the real-captured dataset compared to prior work.
+We showcased superior results on both the synthetic and the real-captured dataset compared to prior work.

 \paragraph{Acknowledgement.} We thank Zhengfei Kuang for the help with visualizations and Jonathan Tseng for discussions about the diffusion model.
-This work is in part supported by the Toyota Research Institute (TRI), the Stanford Institute for Human-Centered AI (HAI), Innopeak, Meta, and Samsung.
+This work is in part supported by ONR MURI N00014-22-1-2740, NSF CCRI 2120095, the Toyota Research Institute (TRI), the Stanford Institute for Human-Centered AI (HAI), Innopeak, Meta, and Samsung.